One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

 Next build a frame for your desk using the 2x2s.

 Then measure the space between the two boards.
-Cut a 2×2 board to that measurement, add pocket holes to the ends.
+Cut a 2×2 board to that measurement, add pocket holes set to 1 1/2″ thick material to both ends.

 If you put the pocket holes on the top of your frame, they will be hidden by the desk top.